namespacelabs/nscloud-cache-action/README.md

-# Cache Action for GitHub based on Namespace Cache Volumes
+# High-performance caching on Namespace

-Cache artifacts like dependencies and build outputs to a Namespace Cache Volume to improve workflow execution time.
+Enable your GitHub jobs to cache dependencies and build outputs across invocations, with Namespace's cache volumes.

+With Namespace caching, there are no "upload" and no "download" cache phases; your caches are made available transparently, without a performance penalty.
+They're still backed by high-performance NVMe storage.

 ## Prerequisites

-In order to use `nscloud-cache-action`, you need to ensure that a cache volume is attached to the GitHub Actions job.
-Check out the [Cache Volumes guide](https://namespace.so/docs/features/faster-github-actions#using-a-cache-volume) for details.
+In order to use `nscloud-cache-action`, you need to ensure that caching is enabled on your job -- e.g. that a cache volume is attached to the GitHub Actions job.

+Check out the [Cache Volumes guide](https://namespace.so/docs/features/faster-github-actions#using-a-cache-volume) for an example of how to enable caching.

 ## Example

 Select which frameworks you'd like to cache.

 You can find a list of supported frameworks at [namespace.so/docs/actions/nscloud-cache-action#cache](https://namespace.so/docs/actions/nscloud-cache-action#cache).

 ```yaml